Surihix/WhiteFilecodeGenerator/README.md

   | txtres/zone | .ztr files |
   | vfx/chr | .imgb and .xfv files |
   | zone/z### | .wdb and .clb files |

-- Some filepaths require numerical ids to be specified and these numerical ids will be documented and linked here shortly.